 The AFA Information Return is an online tool that each Authorised Financial Adviser (AFA) must complete and submit annually.
 It consists of a series of questions about AFAs, their business, their compliance approach and their approach to continuing professional development.

 All reporting entities are required to prepare an annual report on their risk assessment and AML/CFT programme.
-Reports for the period of 1 July 2014 – 30 June 2015 must be submitted online to FMA by 31 August 2015.
+Reports for the period of 1 July 2017 – 30 June 2018 must be submitted online to us by 31 August 2018.

 As a market operator you need to provide us with a periodic self-assessment on how well you have complied with your obligations during that period (s337).